Cutoff for mixtures of permuted Markov chains: reversible case: Approximation by nice paths: proof of Proposition

-where in the second we implicitely changed the definition of $c$, using that $\bE_{\bQ_{\mu}} \sbra{T_{1}^{(\cG, \infty)}} = O(1)$.
+where in the second line we implicitly changed the definition of $c$, using that $\bE_{\bQ_{\mu}} \sbra{T_{1}^{(\cG, \infty)}} = O(1)$.
 This proves an upper bound.
 To prove a matching lower bound, note that the inequality \eqref{eq:lem_upperbd} is not sharp if the trajectory is not in $\Gamma(R,L,M)$, which occurs with probability $o_{\bP}(1)$ by Lemma \ref{lem:typical_paths}, so the upper bound is also a lower bound up to a $o_{\bP}(1)$ error.

 Let us prove the claim.
 Let $u \in E', v \in F'$.
 The idea is to couple the chains $X$ and $\cX$ on a quasi-tree to relate their regeneration times, in order to use Proposition \ref{prop:mixing_annealed_QT}.
-However the conditionning by $\cF_{r,l}$ already revealed some-long range edges, which requires in turn a similar conditionning in the quasi-tree.
-We argue that the only conditionning required is by $\BLR(O,L)$, the ball of radius $L$ in a quasi-tree.
+However the conditioning by $\cF_{r,l_3}$ already revealed some-long range edges, which requires in turn a similar conditioning in the quasi-tree.
+We argue that the only conditioning required is on $\BLR(O,L)$, the ball of radius $L$ in a quasi-tree.
 Let $u_0$ be the ancestor of $E$ at long-range distance $L$ from $u$.
-By definition of $K(x,l_1)$, the $L$ long-range neighbourhood $\BLR(u_0,L)$ contains no long-range cycle and thus is a possible realization of $\BLR(O, L)$ around the root of a quasi-tree.
-Consider a quasi-tree $\cG$ which has this ball as the neighbourhood of its root and is completed with the standard procedure (so without taking consideration of the long-range edges revealed in $K \cup B$).
+By definition of $K(x,l_1,w_{\min})$, the long-range neighbourhood $\BLR(u_0,L)$ contains no long-range cycle and thus is a possible realization of $\BLR(O, L)$ around the root of a quasi-tree.
+Consider a quasi-tree $\cG$ which has this ball as the neighbourhood of its root and is completed with the standard procedure (so without consideration of the long-range edges revealed in $K \cup B$).
 Using the coupling of Section \ref{subsec:coupling}, the chain $X$ started at $u$ can thus be coupled with the chain $\cX$ on $\cG$, started at the vertex of $\BLR(O,L)$ that identifies with $u$.
-This coupling fails after $X$ enters $B$ or if it re-enters $K$ by another path that the one it used.
+This coupling fails after $X$ enters $B$ or if it re-enters $K$ by another path than the one it used.
 Let $\tcoup$ denote this new coupling time.

 From \eqref{eq:stages}, the probability of sampling an element of either $K$ or $B$ under the uniform measure on $V$ is $O(1/n^{\e'})$ for some $\e' > 0$.
 Consequently, using the same comparison with a binomial we used in the proof of Lemma \ref{lem:coupling_quasiT}, the coupling fails by time $O(\sqrt{\log n})$ with probability $O(\log n / n^{2 \e'}) = o(1)$.
 Note that considering regeneration times requires the knowledge of the $L$ steps ahead but this is $O(\log \log n)$.
 Consequently it remains true that for $t_2 + L = O(\sqrt{\log n})$,